marstonmd/reactnd-project-myreads/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
-    ├── App.js # This is the root of your app.
-Contains static HTML right now.
+    ├── App.js # This is the root of app.
+Contains BooksApp component.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├── SearchBooks.js # Used for handling searching and returning results from queries.
+Contains SearchBooks component.
+    ├── Bookshelf.js # Used for creating bookshelf container for listing books.
+Contains Bookshelf component.
+    ├── ListBooks.js # Used for sorting and listing books within bookshelves.
+Contains ListBooks component.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg